Date Re-Published: September 27, 2019

 Date Published: June 7, 2017

-Introducing Pulse, your guide to predicting NCLEX success and tracking your progress.
-The NCLEX may seem like a long time from today.
-And you’re busy enough mastering your pharmacology course and powering through your Fundamentals course, or maybe Adult Medical-Surgical.
-But the NCLEX will be here sooner than you think, and it’s never too early to begin tracking your progress toward NCLEX success.
+Meet your guide to predicting NCLEX success and tracking your progress throughout nursing school.
+While you’re busy mastering your Pharmacology course and powering through Fundamentals, it’s never too early to begin tracking your progress toward NCLEX success.
 That’s where Pulse comes in.

-Pulse uses an algorithm powered by the data of more than 76,000 nursing student who have come before you.
+Pulse uses an algorithm powered by the data of more than 76,000 nursing students who have come before you.
 The insights gleaned from their performance in nursing school can tell you whether you’re on track for NCLEX success, need improvement, or are at-risk.
-And you can get this information at-a-glance every time you log in to your account.

 If you want to see day-to-day and week-to-week progress, keep reading.
 You will also begin to see new graphic readouts that report your use of individual products.